Lost Buildings

 This chapel opened in 1876 and was demolished in 2007 to be superseded by a third chapel built on the same site.

-Cemetery Chapel, c.1950.
+Cemetery Chapel, c.1950

 Shepley Hall & Shepley Hall Farm

-Both buildings were on the north side of Shepley Road, Hooley Hill.
+Both buildings were on the north side of Shepley Rd, Hooley Hill.
 In this view the hall is on the right and the later Shepley Hall Farm is on the left.
 Originally, the hall was the home of the Shepley family followed by the Assheton family.
 In the early 20th century Henry Williams was resident at the hall and John Massey was resident at the farm.
 In 1939 the farmer was Benjamin Alderson Phillips.
 The Shepley Industrial Estate now stands on the site of these buildings.

-Shepley Road Methodist New Connexion Church
+Methodist New Connexion Chapel

 Audenshaw Hall